joeltg/brainfreeze/README.md

 computer.eval(cloud)
 ```

-You can also read/write encrypted programs to/from files with `import_ciphertext` and `export_ciphertext`.

 [1] "Isn't this what makfiles are supposed to replace?"
 Yes.

 [2] This `tfhe_io.c` wrapper is actually *just* for I/O. The TFHE functions to read and write ciphertexts and gate parameters to and from files takes `FILE*` objects, which I can't figure out how to pass into a `ctypes` function in Python.
 So `tfhe_io.c` has wrapper functions that take file paths as string literals, which gets compiled and then dynamically loaded in `tfhe_utils.py`.
 If anyone has a real solution to this, please tell me.